This? This isn’t big. My first one said, “Property of Madame X’s Torture Dungeon—all rights reserved.” That was big.

 Considering I’m utterly tripping balls this actually came out okay.

 Above is the cover of the sleaze novel LSD Lusters, published by Greenleaf Classics for their Nightstand Books line in 1967.
 Author John Dexter was a pseudonym inhabited by a number of writers, including Robert Silverberg.
-Because of that, we don’t know who actually wrote the book, but we do know they’d probably prefer nobody ever found out.
-So we’ll just leave it at that.
+Because of that, we don’t know who actually wrote the book.
+But they must have been high when they agreed to do it.
 Art is by Darrel Millsap.

 Sharon Tate was the unknowing model for at least two more paperback covers.

 A long while ago we showed you a paperback cover that featured a painting of Sharon Tate.
 That book specifically used Tate both as cover art and interior subject matter.
 In contrast, the two figures above aren’t explicitly supposed to be Tate, but it just so happens that both unknown artists modeled their work from an on set photograph from her 1966 Dracula spoof The Fearless Vampire Killers.
 The photo was shot by Roman Polanski, who also directed the film.
 As you can see, it was used on John Dexter’s sleaze pulp Chuck-a-Lust, painted by Darrel Millsap, and on Paul Collins’s, aka Renato Carocci's giallo Ordine di uccidere, painted by Bendetto Caroselli.
 The former was published in 1967, and the latter in 1968.
 One year later, Tate was gone.

 I wonder if she ever understood what I meant all those times I told her I was really into the dead?